Clarice Navarro

-Clarice Navarro is a politician and former state representative from Pueblo, Colorado.
+Clarice Navarro (born c.
+1976) is a politician and former state representative from Pueblo, Colorado.
 First elected in November 2012, Navarro served in the state house from January 2013 until she resigned in November 2017 to take a job in the Trump administration.
-She currently works in the office of Congresswoman Lauren Boebert.
+Until January 2025, she worked in the office of Congresswoman Lauren Boebert.

 Education

-Navarro attended Otero Junior College.
+Navarro attended Otero College.
 Navarro earned a Bachelor of Arts degree in business management from National American University.

 Career

 Navarro was an educator at Colorado Department of Corrections and Las Animas High School.
 In 2003, Navarro was a business teacher until 2007.